adamstallard/grunt-cover/README.md

 ##grunt-cover

-One-step test-coverage report generator compatible with any test framework (including none); no preparation or cooperation from the test framework required.
+One-step test coverage generation compatible with any test framework (or no framework); no preparation or cooperation from the tests is required.